 Vicenza is home to Cappella Andrea Barca, his own chamber orchestra founded in 1999, comprised of international soloists, chamber musicians and friends.
 He curates an annual festival in Vicenza at the Teatro Olimpico.
 Sir András enjoys close relationships with the Chamber Orchestra of Europe, Budapest Festival Orchestra, and Orchestra of the Age of Enlightenment.
-In 2018 he accepted the role of Associated Artist with the OAE, complementing his interest in performing on period keyboard instruments; in 2024 he conducts the complete symphonies of Mendelssohn, directing the composer's two concertos from the keyboard.
+In 2018 he accepted the role of Associated Artist with the OAE, complementing his interest in performing on period keyboard instruments.

 With a prolific discography, he established an exclusive relationship in 1997 with producer Manfred Eicher and ECM New Series.
 Highlights have included the complete Beethoven Piano Sonatas recorded live from Zurich; solo recitals of Schubert, Schumann and Janáček; and J.S.
 Bach's Partitas, Goldberg Variations, and Well-Tempered Clavier.
-His most recent discs, a two- CD set of works by J.S.
-Bach performed on the clavichord, were released in early 2023.
+His most recent release features Brahms and Schumann Violin Sonatas with Yuuko Shiokawa, released in late 2024.